In what ways was the program expanded on August 25, 2021? [UPDATED ON 08.25.21]

 - Completed IRS Form 4506-C

-- Proof of business location and current operation
+- Two (2) proof of business location and current operation

 - Schedule of ownership: Listing of names, addresses, Social Security Numbers (or for non-US owners, Individual Taxpayer Identification Numbers), phone numbers, e-mails, percentage ownership, and photo ID for any owners with more than 20% ownership of business